 The market

 Inevitably, then, a fair few older sites surround the stalls of the Am Hof Christmas market.
+For example:

-Mozart first performed in Vienna at Palais Collalto, for example, and the imposing Kirche am Hof church dates back as far as the 14th century (the façade is a mere 350 years old, mind you); three popes have spoken from the balcony.
+- The imposing Kirche am Hof church dates back to the 14th century (the façade is a mere 350 years old, mind you); three popes have spoken from its balcony

 Painting by Carl Pippich of the Am Hof Christkindlmarkt in 1901; Wien Museum Inv.-Nr.
 33925; excerpt reproduced under the terms of the CC BY 4.0 license; photo by Birgit and Peter Kainz, Wien Museum)

 Unlike most market stands, you can go into some of these.
-You essentially have a wide aisle of miniature shops (handy for lifting your spirits if the weather turns grim).
+You essentially have a wide aisle of miniature shops: handy for lifting your spirits if the weather turns grim.

 The items on sale also possess a certain level of artistic quality; if you’re looking for unique gifts, consider this a decent place to start.